adventurerscodex/adventurerscodex/README.md

 Getting Started
 ===============

 Adventurer's Codex is hosted at [adventurerscodex.com](https://adventurerscodex.com), and you can use the app for free there.
-If you're looking to host the application yourself, either locally or on a server, then checkout our [Getting Started][gs] instructions.

 Have questions or just want to chat?
 =====================

-Join the conversations on [Gitter](https://gitter.im/Sonictherocketman/adventurerscodex) or chat with us in the issues.
+Join the conversations on [Discord](https://discord.gg/fjX62Gf) or chat with us in the issues.
 We tend to hold a lot of discussions there and new features are always being hashed out.
 We'd love your feedback.

 How can I contribute?